 Note: If you’re generally inactive, build up some base strength, flexibility, and endurance before tackling this.
 Content your local Anytime Fitness and consult with a trainer if you’d like guidance!

 First Things First

 It may sound silly, but if you don’t decide when, where, and how you want to run your 5K, you may not get the results you want!
 Start by researching upcoming races in your area.
 You can use sites such as Race Finder, Active.com, FindARace.com or your local newspaper.
 Ask friends for recommendations (and then make them run with you to hold you accountable).

 First, you’ll want to determine when you want to run your race.
 Next, find an event that is at least 6-8 weeks out to allow enough time to prepare.
 Then, choose a date that works for you.

-- Will the weeks leading up to the race allow you proper training time (e.g. are you traveling too much and are there deadlines at work that might derail your training plan)?
+- Will the weeks leading up to the race allow you proper training time? (e.g. Are you traveling too much or are there deadlines at work that might derail your training plan?)

 Planning: Follow the suggested guidelines above.
 It may not seem like much, but your training volume and intensity should build and taper.
 Starting off slowly is a must to avoid injury and keep your motivation high.
 Balance your runs with stretching and strength training to avoid overuse injuries.

 Coordinating: At least one day a week, make sure you’re running at the same time your race will take place.
 As silly as it sounds, this will help you determine the right amount of sleep for race day, foods to have the night before and morning of to feel your best, how to get hydrated and bathroom stops necessary for the big day!

 Tracking: While training, you’ll need a way to track your progress.
 A timing device is a must.
 Whether you choose a simple watch, a fancy GPS device, or an App on your smart phone, you’ll want to begin understanding how far you’re going, how quickly you’re covering each mile and how your body is responding to your work.